 Stamps from All Booked Up by Papertrey Ink

 Designer Paper by Graphic 45 See the rest of the designs for Universal Children's Day created by the CCEE Stampers and then join us in this fun challenge!

-This week's 10 Minutes and 10 Minutes More designs sponsored by Kitchen Sink Stamps were created featuring images from 3 Step Turkey Trot.
+This week's 10 Minutes and 10 Minutes More designs sponsored by Kitchen Sink Stamps were created featuring images from Turkey Trot Multi Step Clear Stamps.
 Can you believe that Thanksgiving is almost here?
 This week I will be busy searching for some exciting side dishes to accompany my Thanksgiving turkey as well as looking forward to spending some time with my extended family.
 We always have such fun together!
 10 Minute Card

 On November 10th Sesame Street celebrated 46 years on television.
 To honor this great show for its years of contributions to the entertainment and education of young children, Frances has asked the CCEE Stampers to create a card inspired by the show … It could feature any of the characters from the show; something related to a character like a garbage bin or cookies; or feature a letter of the alphabet etc.